 At around three weeks after your wax, new hair growth will start to come through.
 You might feel slightly itchy when this happens.
-If so, jump in the shower with an exfoliating mitt and rub the area lightly to help lift the new hairs through and thus minimise the chance of ingrowns.
+If so, jump in the shower with a good quality exfoliate like Ocean Road Nourishing Body Scrub to help lift the new hairs through and thus minimise the chance of ingrowns.

 Follow up treatments are usually 4 to 6 weeks.
 The hair does begin to thin over time and comes through much softer if you keep up with your waxing routine.